yasiruTJ/Click_Posture_ver1/README.md

 # _SOONAMI_

-This is is a project of SDGP-SE-41 to recognize exersice poses.
+This is a project of SDGP-SE-41 to recognize exersice poses.